MX Linux

-MX Linux is a Linux distribution based on Debian stable 13 "trixie" and using core antiX components, with additional software created or packaged by the MX community.
+MX Linux is a midweight, desktop-oriented Linux distribution based on Debian Stable 13 "trixie" that emphasizes stability, performance, and ease of use.
+MX Linux uses core antiX components, with additional software created or packaged by the MX community.
 The development of MX Linux is a collaborative effort between the antiX and former MEPIS communities.
 The MX name comes from the "M" in MEPIS and the "X" in antiX — an acknowledgment of their roots.

-The community's stated goal is to produce "a family of operating systems that are designed to combine elegant and efficient desktops with high stability and solid performance".
+The MX Linux community's stated goal is to produce "a family of operating systems that are designed to combine elegant and efficient desktops with high stability and solid performance".
+They maintain an active community with comprehensive documentation, support forum, and video tutorials to support diverse user needs.

-Beginnings
+History

 MX Linux began in a discussion about future options among members of the MEPIS community in December 2013.
 Developers from antiX then joined them, bringing the ISO build system as well as Live-USB/DVD technology.
 To be listed on the Linux distribution clearinghouse Web site DistroWatch, MX Linux was initially presented as a version of antiX called MX "Fusion".
 It received its own DistroWatch page with the release of the first public beta of MX Linux 16 "Metamorphosis" on 2 November 2016.